nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![DisplayTimetable](images/DisplayTimetable.png)<br>
 *Fig 12.
 Sequence diagram of the implementation of the `Display timetable of selected contacts` feature*

-The figure above shows the sequence diagram of displaying a combined timetable of selected contacts.
+Fig. 12 shows the sequence diagram of displaying a combined timetable of selected contacts.
 It consists of 5 classes:```LogicManager``` ```Commandhandler``` ```ScheduleHandler``` ```Contact``` ```TextUI``` .

 Given below is an example usage and how the ```DisplayTimetable``` command behaves.